ml-starter-packs/mlflow-experiment/README.md

 make demo
 ```

-You have just trained a model under the `Default` experiment (you can see it in the MLflow UI) and begun to serve it as an API endpoint.
+You have just trained a model from [mlflow/mlflow-example](https://github.com/mlflow/mlflow-example) under the `Default` experiment (you can see it in your [localhost MLflow UI](http://localhost:5000/#/experiments/0)) and begun to serve it as an API endpoint.
 Give it a set of samples to predict on using `curl` with

 ```bash